8 Best places to snorkel in cozumel

 Cost $22 entry + $75 vehicle rental

 I remember seeing a couple lobsters tucked under coral ledges, they really blended in.
-There brown and spotted, not like the red ones you expect so they are easy to miaa.
+They’re brown and spotted, not like the red ones you expect so they are easy to miss.
 Southern stingrays glide through the grassy areas.
 The seagrass area has schools of queen and French angelfish, juvenile blue tangs and a steady mix of reef fish and purple fans.
 The coral has lost a lot of its color since I first snorkeled it in 2022.

-Don’t get me wrong still my personal favorite spot and wonderful to enjoy, but with water temps increasing I’ve seen it loose it’s overall vibrance.
+Don’t get me wrong still my personal favorite spot and wonderful to enjoy, but with water temps increasing I’ve seen it lose it’s overall vibrance.
 This hard to get to snorkel location is still healthier than the high-traffic reefs because the operators don’t bring tours here.

 My honest take